INN/news-match-popup-plugin/readme.txt

 = What else does it do? =

-Nothing.
-Once it's created the new popup, you can go ahead and deactivate it and remove it from your WordPress install.

 = Do I need to install this plugin to participate in the Knight News Match program? =